go-aah/docs/validation.md

 Currently no automated validation for URL Query parameter.
 You have do it manually on-demand basics.
 How to do?

-Import `aahframework.org/valpar.v0` and use method `valpar.ValidateValue(value, "rules")`.
+Use method `aah.ValidateValue(value, "rules")`.
 Refer to [validator documentation](https://godoc.org/gopkg.in/go-playground/validator.v9)

   * It returns true if validation passed otherwise false.